MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/core/ApplicationRegistration.md

 ### getAttributes
 `public Map<String, String> getAttributes()`

 Gets the attributes associated with this application.
+For example, your app could define a unique ID attribute and share it with client devices.
+Then they can look for it in subsequent discoveries.

 #### Returns
 A Map of key/value pairs defining the attributes of this registration.